Return

 Determining exactly who occupied this opening slot on the bill has

-day of the show, the Philadelphia Inquirer noted that GG was to be
+Inquirer noted that GG was to be supported by a New Jersey band called

-Very strong evidence has come to light that the opener was actually a New York City new wave band led by one Philip D’Arrow.
-One fan has
+York City new wave band led by one Philip D’Arrow.
+One fan has clear memories of D’Arrow’s

-clear memories of D’Arrow’s presence, while D’Arrow’s own guitarist and the gentleman running sound for
+presence, while D’Arrow’s own guitarist and the gentleman running sound for him

-him in the hall that evening have both definitively confirmed this.
-D’Arrow had
+in the hall that evening have both definitively confirmed this.
+D’Arrow had recently released an album called

-record during his set, a fact recalled by two members of the audience.
+SUB-ZERO and he held up a copy of that record during his set.
 The crowd was not terribly interested in the

 opener, but not overly rude or hostile, either.